How to Start a Miami Business

 Florida Registered Agent offers an LLC Formation Package that’s a cut above the rest.

-LLC Formation • Registered Agent for One Year
+- Registered Agent for One Year

-Operating Agreement • Lifetime Customer Service • Privacy
+- Lifetime Customer Service

 $274 Total (Includes State Fees)

-Applying for an EIN
+3. Apply for an EIN

 After your initial state filing is complete, you will work through your business filings like a funnel, starting with federal requirements, working your way down to additional state level requirements, and then down to Miami-Dade County.
 A Federal Employee Identification Number (FEIN or, more commonly, EIN) will be requested or required for most of your next steps.

-Sometimes called a tax ID, an EIN is a tax identification number for your business.
-The IRS uses this number for federal tax purposes, such as tracking the federal withholdings of your employees.
-Similar to a Social Security Number, you company’s EIN is a totally unique identifier.
 An EIN is free to file directly with the IRS, or if you are hiring us to start your business, you can add the EIN filing under “optional items” and we’ll take care of it for you.

-Registering for Florida State Taxes
+4. Register for Florida State Taxes

-Florida in one of the few states that doesn’t have a state income tax, however, there is a base, statewide 6% sales tax.
+Florida in one of the few states that doesn’t have a state income tax.
+However, there is a base, statewide 6% sales tax.
 Miami-Dade County has an additional 1% sales tax, so your company should collect and remit a 7% sales tax on all taxable goods and services.

 Florida’s corporate tax is based on the federal taxable income, and then modified by adjustments through other variables like the current exemption of $50,000.
+See the Tax Base & Rate at the Florida Department of Revenue’s site for more information.

-Taxable Year Beginning | Prior to 1/1/2019 | 1/1/2019 – 12/31/2020 | 1/1/2021 – 12/31/2021 | On or After 1/1/2022 |
+| Taxable Year Beginning | Prior to 1/1/2019 | 1/1/2019 – 12/31/2020 | 1/1/2021 – 12/31/2021 | On or After 1/1/2022 |

-Tax Rate | 5.5% | 4.458% | 3.535% | 5.5% |
+| Tax Rate | 5.5% | 4.458% | 3.535% | 5.5% |

-Yes, but they don’t apply to every business.
 By completing the online Florida Business Tax Application, the interactive help tool will determine tax registration requirements for your business.
 You can also check your specific industry on the Open My Florida Business Site to see what additional taxes you may be responsible for.

-Obtaining Florida Licenses
+5. Obtain Florida Licenses

 Florida doesn’t require a general state business license.